yastn/yastn/docs/source/mps/init.rst

 Generator allows initialization of MPS and MPO filled with random tensors, where local Hilbert spaces are read from identity operator in the Generator.
-It also provides a direct link to random number generator in the backend to fix the seed.
+It also provides a direct link to a random number generator in the backend to fix the seed.

 .. autofunction:: yastn.tn.mps.Generator.random_mps